bagherilab/carcade_mapping_design_space/README.md

 |___tissue/
 ```

+where these type or context subfolders contain the following:

-The `coculture/` folder contains sorted figures corresponding to co-culture `dish` context simulations.
++ The `coculture/` folder contains sorted figures corresponding to co-culture `dish` context simulations.

-The `tissue/` folder contains sorted figures corresponding to correspond to `tissue` context simulations.
++ The `tissue/` folder contains sorted figures corresponding to correspond to `tissue` context simulations.

-The `heuristics/` folder contains figure outputs describing the binding heuristics for CAR-antigen and PD1-PDL1 binding used in the model.
++ The `heuristics/` folder contains figure outputs describing the binding heuristics for CAR-antigen and PD1-PDL1 binding used in the model.

-The `kill_curves/` folder contains figures showing the kill curves based on data from experimental literature.
++ The `kill_curves/` folder contains figures showing the kill curves based on data from experimental literature.

-The `ranked/` folder contains images comparing the rank of effective treatments from the realistic co-culture `dish` context to the `tissue` context.
++ The `ranked/` folder contains images comparing the rank of effective treatments from the realistic co-culture `dish` context to the `tissue` context.

 The `coculture/` and `tissue/` folders contain the following subfolders: